dask/dask/docs/source/array-creation.rst

    >>> x.compute()
    5

-When NumPy and Dask arrays interact the result will be a Dask array.
-Automatic rechunking rules will generally slice the NumPy array into the appropriate Dask chunk shape
+When NumPy and Dask arrays interact, the result will be a Dask array.
+Automatic rechunking rules will generally slice the NumPy array into the appropriate Dask chunk shape:

 .. code-block:: python